 Incisional hernias can be particularly painful and cause distress because the patient has already undergone one surgery.
 Instead of healing, the patient is forced to endure another operation.

-If you have any reason to suspect that your incisional hernia was not a routine complication, it is always best to contact a personal injury attorney.
+If you have any reason to suspect that your incisional hernia was not a routine complication, it is always best to contact a personal injury attorney about the possibility of a hernia mesh lawsuit.
 Defective hernia mesh can cause unnecessary complications after surgery.
 Medical devices should be properly tested and evaluated before use on a patient, and you have a right to understand the risks associated with your surgery.

 - Castilo, Juan Luis.
 Laparoscopic Incisional Hernia Repair.
 Medscape.
 Nov, 2017.

 - Johns Hopkins Health Library.
 Incisional Hernias.

 - Emegoakor, CD, El Dike, and FC Emegoakor.Unusual Complications of Incisional Hernias.
 Annals of Medical and Health Sciences Research.
 2014 Nov-Dec; 4(6): 971–974.